-The Company has adopted the "Model Code for Securities Transactions by Directors of Listed Issuers" as set out in Appendix 10 of the Listing Rules ("Model Code").
+The Company has adopted the "Model Code for Securities Transactions by Directors of Listed Issuers" as set out in Appendix 10 of the Listing Rules ("Model Code") as the Company's code of conduct regarding directors' securities transactions.
 All Directors have confirmed that they have complied with the Model Code throughout the year under review.